jrh3k5/autonabber/README.md

 You will also need a YAML file describing the changes to be applied.
 Refer to [YAML File Definition](#yaml-file-definition) for details on how to structure it.

-Once you have these two artifacts, you can compile the application and then execute it either interactively or non-interactively.
+Once you have these two artifacts, you can compile the application and then execute it, providing OAuth details are interactively or non-interactively.

 Regardless of how you engage with the app to execute it, you may be given the following prompts: